Thank you for subscribing

 The 2024 Hyundai Venue Elite is not a fabulous drive.
 The key issue is the way the small naturally aspirated 1.6-litre petrol engine mates with the six-speed automatic transmission.

 On even gradual inclines, the Hyundai Venue's transmission starts hunting for engine power and torque that simply doesn’t exist.
 It changes down and up early, and it changes often, whether you’ve set the drive mode to Eco, Normal or Sport.
-The only way to deal with it is to select gears manually via the lever, which calms things down the Venue's driving experience.
-Left to its own devices, the transmission was so bad it suggested there might be something wrong with our test car.
-We’ve alerted Hyundai and will provide an update if there is an answer back.
+The only way to deal with it is to select gears manually via the lever, which calms down the Venue's driving experience.
+Hyundai checked our test car after its return and said the there were no issues with the transmission, so this is normal behaviour.

 The upside of the powertrain is the Hyundai Venue's fuel economy.
 While the SUV's engine works hard, it is only hauling a 1225kg kerb weight.
 Average fuel consumption during our test of more than 600km across varied driving conditions come out under the claimed 7.2L/100km average, at 6.6L/100km.
 The Hyundai Venue Elite achieved that number on the cheapest 91 RON fuel as well.